pradameinhof/bloodhound-cli/README.md

 Execute `./bloodhound-cli help` for usage information (see below).

-More information about BloodHound and how to manage it with `bloodhound-cli` can be found on the [[BloodHound Community Edition Quickstart Guide](https://github.com/SpecterOps/BloodHound/wiki/](https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart)), which is part of the [BloodHound documentation](https://bloodhound.specterops.io/home).
+More information about BloodHound and how to manage it with `bloodhound-cli` can be found on the [BloodHound Community Edition Quickstart Guide](https://bloodhound.specterops.io/get-started/quickstart/community-edition-quickstart), which is part of the [BloodHound documentation](https://bloodhound.specterops.io/home).

 ## Compilation